lukaIvanic/MemeFlickr/README.md

 # VERY optimistic TODOs

-#1 Add a search functionality that displays results if matched with text from the image, title, description, etc..
+#1 Add a search functionality that displays results if matched with text from within the image, title, description, etc..

 # Showcase